Berlin - NbS for urban green connectivity and biodiversity

 Lifecycle regulation

-NBS project 3 Transformation of vacant areas in green spaces (Gleisdreieck, Tempelhofer Feld)
+NbS project 3 Transformation of vacant areas in green spaces (Gleisdreieck, Tempelhofer Feld)

 Water management: